junxit/us-congress-bills-110/bill.md

   - **(3)** Eradication of disease, insects, or invasive species within the unit.
   - **(4)** Fuel load reduction within the unit.

 ## § 3.
-Reports

-- **(a)** *Timeline* Six months after the date of the enactment of this Act, the Secretary shall submit a report to the House Resources Committee and the Senate Committee on Energy and Natural Resources that contains a specific timeline for timber removal in each of the units authorized to participate in the demonstration program under this Act.
-The timeline shall list—
-  - **(1)** those units that are ready to remove timber immediately;
-  - **(2)** those units that will be able to remove the timber within 6 months;
-  - **(3)** those units that will take longer than 6 months to remove the timber and an explanation why that removal will take longer than 6 months; and
-  - **(4)** those units where further timber removal is inappropriate and an explanation of why it is inappropriate.
+Report

-- **(b)** *Results* Two years after the date of enactment of this Act, the Secretary shall submit a report to the House Resources Committee and the Senate Committee on Energy and Natural Resources that contains the results of the demonstration program authorized under this Act, including—
+Two years after the date of enactment of this Act, the Secretary shall submit a report to the House Natural Resources Committee and the Senate Committee on Energy and Natural Resources that contains the results of the demonstration program authorized under this Act, including—

 - **(1)** a detailed accounting of the receipts generated in each unit by the demonstration program;
 - **(2)** the expenditure by each unit of those receipts; and
 - **(3)** any resource or other impacts, positive or negative, on each participating unit.

 ## § 4.
 Sunset